12 delicious cheeses for Christmas

 Baron Bigod

-It’s amazing to think that Baron Bigod has only been in production for five years.
-Fen Farm Dairy has made a huge name for itself in that time, creating the UK’s only raw milk Brie de Meaux-style cheese into a huge favourite (and winning Best Artisan Cheese Producer at our awards last year).
+It’s amazing to think that Baron Bigod has only been in production for a little over ten years.
+Fen Farm Dairy has made a huge name for itself in that time, creating the UK’s only raw milk Brie de Meaux-style cheese.
 The key to Baron Bigod’s rich, creamy flavour is Fen Farm’s herd of Montbéliarde cattle – these fantastic cheesemaking cows are used in the production of Comté and Gruyere, and their milk provides the perfect combination of protein and milk solids to give Baron Bigod its signature texture and flavour.

 Graceburn